qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

 My application needs to generate PDF invoices for clients really easily.
 It should work for different organisational units as well, for example, my business, for my wife's, who sends out many small invoices, and for some personal business as well.

-## The choice for a CLI
+## Why CLI

-Since I need something quickly - generating repeated invoices for a client - and grow later - maybe integrate with the bookkeeping application, mailing the invoices, making it easy for my wife to use it and so on - I decided to make a command line interface (let's call it a script) first and maybe create a web front-end later.
+For now I need something quickly, so that I can generate repeated invoices for a client.

+Later, I may want to:
+* grow the number of invoices
+* integrate with the bookkeeping application,
+* mail the invoices,
+* make it easy for my wife to use it,
+* and so on

+So I thought I'd create a CLI first and keep the option for a web front-end open.

 ## Testing issues with scripts

 I have used several command argument parsers for multiple personal projects and never bothered to test them.
 First of all, they were personal projects and no other user would be bothered by glitches in the command line.
 A second reason is that scripts can be a pain to test: calling a script and capturing the output to see what it is doing is one thing.
 But what if the script generates (binary) files, makes changes to a database, integrates with APIs and has some business logic as well?
 Then integrated tests become a pain.
 Simply calling the script from the command line and observing the effects in several places doesn't cut it.

-In the past 18 months, I have been working for a big organisation where lots of teams and individuals use Python scripts to automate smaller and bigger tasks.
+In the past 18 months, I have been working for a large organisation where many teams and individuals use Python scripts to automate smaller and bigger tasks.
 Most of those scripts integrate stuff much like I mentioned above.
 Typically, the developers have no clue how start testing those scripts, even though the scripts play a crucial role in IT and business processes.

 ## Hexagonal approach